apeskinian/p5_treasures_untold/README.md

     - [Product Admin](#product-admin): This is where products can be created, updated and deleted.
 Product realms can also be managed here too.
     - [FAQ Admin](#faq-admin): FAQs can be created, updated and deleted here, including FAQ topics.
     - [Message Admin](#message-admin): This is where messages sent via the contact us page can be viewed, replied to and deleted.
     - [Newsletter Admin](#newsletter-admin): Staff can create and send newsletters here, they can also read and delete previously sent newsletters.
-The current list of subscribers and their status is also manageable here.<br><br>
+The current list of subscribers and their status is also manageable here.

     |  | Product Admin | FAQ Admin | Message Admin | Newsletter Admin |
     | --- | --- | --- | --- | --- |